alanwww1/kodi-langdload/README.md

 xbmc-langdload
 ==============

-Downloader utility to help pulling XBMC translations from XBMC translations github repo to local repos.
+Downloader utility to help addon developers, pulling XBMC translations from XBMC translations github repo, to local direectories.

-Usage:
+## Usage

-1.Easy mode
+**1.Simple mode**

   Usage: xbmc-langdload PROJECTID/ADDONID LOCALDIR
   PROJECTID: The id of the project defined on the xbmc repo. eg. xbmc-main-frodo